lgraubner/sitemap-generator-cli/README.md

 - `/var/www/sitemap.xml`
 - `./sitemap.myext`

+### maxConcurrency

+Sets the maximum number of requests the crawler will run simultaneously (default: 5).

 ### maxEntries

 fine a limit of URLs per sitemap files, useful for site with lots of urls.
 Defaults to 50000.